e5hapiro/exif-renamer/README.md

 # exif-renamer
-Utilize EXIFTool to identify label and headline and if both tags exist copies file to a new directory
+Utilize EXIFTool to identify label and headline and if both tags exist copies and renames file in a new directory

 Purpose